sch0ngut/Deep-Q-learning/README.md

 # Deep-Q-learning
-An implementation of the Deep-Q algorithm for Reinforcement Learning problems as described in the papers [Playing Atari with Deep Reinforcement Learning] and [Human-level control through deep reinforcement learning]
+An implementation of the Deep-Q algorithm for Reinforcement Learning problems as described in the papers [Playing Atari with Deep Reinforcement Learning] and [Human-level control through deep reinforcement learning].

 [Playing Atari with Deep Reinforcement Learning]: https://arxiv.org/abs/1312.5602
 [Human-level control through deep reinforcement learning]: https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf

 As of now the agent is able to solve the [CartPole-v0].
-Ideally the agent should be able to solve most Atari games such as Pong and Breakout (in process)
+Ideally the agent should be able to solve most Atari games such as Pong and Breakout (in process).

 [CartPole-v0]: https://gym.openai.com/envs/CartPole-v0/

-Training and evaluation can be performed using
+Training and evaluation can be performed using:
 ```
 python train.py --env CartPole-v0
 python evaluate.py --env CartPole-v0 --path models/CartPole-v0_best.pt